future-proof-iot/Femto-Container_tutorials/README.md

 # Femto-Containers

 Femto-Containers are small containers hosting a virtual machine based on the Linux eBPF architecture, running on microcontroller-type devices.
 This makes it a suitable tool for DevOps workflows with small applications deployed on low-power IoT devices.
+This [paper](https://arxiv.org/pdf/2210.03432.pdf) describes Femto-Containers in details.
+If you want to cite this work, please cite it as such:

+*K. Zandberg, E. Baccelli, S. Yuan, F. Besson, JP Talpin.
+Femto-Containers: Lightweight Virtualization and Fault Isolation For Small Software Functions on Low-Power IoT Microcontrollers.
+In Proc. of 23rd ACM/IFIP MIDDLEWARE, Nov.
+2022.*

 ## Open Source Implementation